donovan680/EmguCvEllipseDetector/README.md

 #### Build and deploy
 This library has been written in Microsoft Visual Studio 2017.
 Files *.csproj contain configurations for platforms x64 with both Debug and Release modes.
 For successfull build [OpenCV](https://github.com/opencv/opencv) and [EmguCV](https://www.nuget.org/packages/EMGU.CV/) have to be installed.
 In addition environment variable OPENCV_DIR where opencv is installed should be set.
-To run the test program, opencv_world*.dll needs to be manually copy to the bin directory.
+To run the test program, opencv_world***.dll needs to be manually copied to the bin directory.

 #### Features and Capabilities
 Here are just a few examples of what EllipseDetectorLib can do: